 Everyday Anthropology is an educational nonprofit working to humanize science, cultural history, and the humanities through connecting you to the rich cultural histories underlying everyday objects and locations.
-Beyond our own publications, Everyday Anthropology is sourcing funding for low-income anthropology students in the United States and across Africa to obtain their first field experiences.
+Beyond our own publications, Everyday Anthropology is working to partner with undergraduate anthropology programs nationwide to help give students an outlet to present their original material.

-And then, of course, there is a whole lot that doesn’t quite fit, which you can find in the Anthrospinning section.
+Of course, there is a whole lot that doesn’t quite fit, which you can find in the Anthrospinning section.
+General updates about behind the scenes stuff that, while not anthropology, you may be interested in can be found in Updates.

 The blog feed is where you will find every post we have made, in reverse chronological order, regardless of topic.
 It’s a pretty good place to start if you’ve either never been here, or if you’re here regularly and are just wanting to see what’s new.